Thermal Instability in the CGM of $L_{\star}$ Galaxies: Testing "Precipitation" Models with the FIRE Simulations: Discussion

 Recent extremely high-resolution, idealized simulations of small volumes with initial conditions motivated by the CGM \citep{McCourt2018, Liang2019} have suggested a characteristic scale for multiphase gas clouds set by the product of the sound speed and the cooling time, which is of order $0.1-100$ pc for $10^4$ K gas.
 This is several orders-of-magnitude less than the typical gas cell kernel size in the CGM of our simulations, which thus certainly lack the spatial resolution needed to capture the shredding and fragmentation of gas to structures of these scales.
 Nevertheless, our analysis shows that many of the perturbations responsible for widespread cooling in our simulations are large-scale and therefore certainly resolved.

 To assess the resolution dependence of our results, in Figure~\ref{fig:radpro_res_test} we compare the distribution of the number density and specific entropy in the CGM of the {\bf m12b,c,r,w} haloes re-simulated at a roughly order-of-magnitude lower resolution (gas cells of $m_b = 57000 \Msun$ compared to $m_b = 7100 \Msun$) to the profiles in the simulations used in this study.
 The figure shows substantial differences in the profiles at two resolutions, but the differences do not appear to be systematic.
 Moreover, the differences are smaller than the halo-to-halo variations.
-Although this does not prove that the results would not change qualitatively if resolution was increased by orders of magnitude, this test shows that our results and conclusions are likely robust to modest changes in resolution.
+Although this does not prove that the results would not change qualitatively if resolution was increased by orders of magnitude, this test shows that our results that involve median radial profiles of the hot phase are likely robust to modest changes in resolution.

+We also report the total CGM mass, mass fraction of low entropy gas, and median CGM gas cell kernel size in Table~\ref{tab:f_low_res_test} for these lower resolution simulations.
+Here, we do see a systematic trend with resolution: the lower resolution simulations appear to have much less cool CGM gas.
+This suggests that the cooling processes responsible for the formation of this cold gas may not be converged in the simulations we analyze.
+However, we note that the changes in the total CGM mass are also significant, and one halo's ({\bf m12r}) cold gas mass fraction does not change significantly with resolution, suggesting that some of this difference may be due to stochastic variation in the properties of the CGM as a function of time as a consequence of the chaotic nature of galaxy formation, and not necessarily to unconverged results.

 This is consistent with the findings of several recent investigations that presented simulations with significantly enhanced resolution in the CGM gas of zoom-in cosmological simulations of $\Lstar$ galaxies \citep[e.g.][]{vandeVoort2019, Peeples2019, Hummels2019}.
-These studies also showed weak resolution dependence of the total amount of mass in different phases, although higher resolution simulations do result in much more small-scale structure in the density and entropy distribution of the gas.
+These studies also showed weak resolution dependence of the properties of the hot phase of the CGM, but stronger dependence of the mass and spatial distribution of the cool phase.